(You may listen to the story below, read it – if you can – or emerse yourself completely by listening and reading along…)

-To be honest I am still a kid and I still play with my plane, the toy just became a bit bigger.
-The only thing I have to be careful with, is to look more serious about this flying business.
+To be honest, I am still a kid and I still play with my plane, the toy just became a bit bigger.
+The only thing I have to be careful with is to look more serious about this flying business.
 If you are a grown-up, you are not supposed to play.
-You use the plane to save time, to arrive faster, to avoid the traffic jams.
+You use the plane to save time, to arrive faster, and to avoid traffic jams.
 Right!
 So why then do I fly for a burger to the Elephant Bar in Santa Barbara?
 I guess if I think hard about it I will find an adult reason.
 But not now.

 As we come, still climbing…

-…over the mountain ridge and into the Mojave Desert we encounter an air-mountain.
+…over the mountain ridge and into the Mojave Desert we encounter an air mountain.
 You don’t know what that is?
 Are you really a pilot?
-OK, maybe you can’t know that, maybe I invented that for my passengers.
-It’s one of these very steep, invisible, slopes upward, where you have to pitch up the nose and try with all available power to make it to the top and not to lose all your speed and slide back down again.
-Certainly your airspeed will bleed off but fortunately you will just barely make it to the top and with great relieve you slide down the other side of the air-mountain after a moment of light heart and stomach.
-On the way down you gain speed again and might have to follow some gorges that require you to bank the plane left and right and left briskly, but eventually you can level off at about the same altitude you started at before encountering this terrible air-mountain.
+OK, maybe you can’t know that – maybe I just invented that for my passengers.
+It’s one of these very steep, invisible, slopes upward, where you have to pitch up the nose and try with all available power to make it to the top and not lose all your speed and slide back down again.
+Certainly, your airspeed will bleed off but fortunately, you will just barely make it to the top, and with great relief, you slide down the other side of the air mountain after a moment of light heart and stomach.
+On the way down you gain speed again and might have to follow some gorges that require you to bank the plane left and right and left briskly, but eventually, you can level off at about the same altitude you started at before encountering this terrible air mountain.
 [Editor: this was written for an audience of pilots who know that there are no air-mountains and this is just an excuse to play roller coaster with your passenger.]

 Your heart will go fast for all the fun you had, but you look at your passenger with a serious expression, wipe the sweat from your forehead and assure him or her that we made it and that it was not that bad.

-So I am a naughty child, but please, I’m not so bad that I do this with a victim, excuse me, passenger who might really get scared.
-With Griselda I could definitely do it, seemed she enjoyed this game as much as I did.
+So I am a naughty child, but please, I’m not so bad that I do this with a victim, excuse me, a passenger, who might really get scared.
+With Griselda, I could definitely do it, seemed she enjoyed this game as much as I did.

-Dial in now the Unicom frequency of 122.8 and see if somebody is home to give us salute.
+Dial in now the Unicom frequency of 122.8 and see if somebody is home to give us a salute.
 But instead of the more appropriate “Yippee, we made it all the way from Burbank, California and we are so glad that we are here safely”, I have to bury the child for a little while and announce us as, “Cherokee 08L, five miles west, airport advisories please”.
 One last check on the maps.
-Wind is from the south-west, so we use runway 21 with left traffic, well setup in the pattern, nicely coming down, a landing I can be proud of, taxi to the tie-downs, shutdown radios, engine, electric …… Wonderful Silence!
+The wind is from the southwest, so we use runway 21 with left traffic, well setup in the pattern, nicely coming down, a landing I can be proud of, taxi to the tie-downs, shutdown radios, engine, electric …… Wonderful Silence!

-After takeoff we had circled the big red rocks…
+After takeoff, we circled the big red rocks…

-… in the Sedona valley that look like forgotten teeth in the mouth of a Greek grandfather.
+… in the Sedona valley that looks like forgotten teeth in the mouth of a Greek grandfather.
 I mean they look much more impressive than that but the form reminded me (and I try to be a bit poetic here – so bear with me please).
-Now we are heading north north-east towards the eastern edge of the Grand Canyon.
-VOR receiver 1 is tuned to Page (PGA, 117.6) and the first time in my flying career my finger uses a CG chart to follow the flight path.
+Now we are heading north northeast toward the eastern edge of the Grand Canyon.
+VOR receiver 1 is tuned to Page (PGA, 117.6), and for the first time in my flying career, my finger uses a CG chart to follow the flight path.
 Sectionals are just too cumbersome for all these long stretches of flight.

 It is old wisdom that each coin has two sides: the one is this relentless fight with the winds but the other side is the magnificent visibility.
-For an hour or more we can see the big chasm that the Colorado River dug in millions of years.
+For an hour or more we can see the big chasm that the Colorado River dug over millions of years.
 And ahead, too far to estimate the immense ridges of the Rocky Mountains.
-We really want to get into the middle of that?
+Do we really want to get into the middle of that?
 But that will be tomorrow.
-For now things get interesting as the numbers on the DME grow smaller and smaller and we can see the Colorado where he rests…
+For now, things get interesting as the numbers on the DME grow smaller and smaller and we can see the Colorado where he rests…

 …before he has to continue with his task to saw the earth into two.
 As we fly over the dam we see that man has helped him to extend his nap…

-From this vista point we have a breathtaking view into and along the first part of the Colorado’s journey towards the Hoover Dam where he will be able to rest again.
+From this vista point, we have a breathtaking view into and along the first part of Colorado’s journey toward the Hoover Dam where he will be able to rest again.

 Our destination for today lies straight north, but this is the first concession we have to make to this one big mountain – we have to go around him, he will not let us climb straight over him.
 But we do not mind, the trip is the adventure, not the arrival.

 So we follow the valley northbound, tuning in Cedar City VOR and then Milford.
-08L, always the nose up a bit, working her way through the rising terrain.
-We will not be able to make it to Salt Lake City with the remaining fuel, but with a feeling of accomplishment from our first encounter with the Rocky Mountains we finally tune in to the Delta, Utah VOR and decide to land there, give 08L to eat and also feed us and finish the flight for today.
+08L, always her nose up a bit, working her way through the rising terrain.
+We will not be able to make it to Salt Lake City with the remaining fuel, but with a feeling of accomplishment from our first encounter with the Rocky Mountains, we finally tune in to the Delta, Utah VOR, and decide to land there, give 08L to eat and also feed us and finish the flight for today.

-How could be know that we would get to know Delta, Utah very well.
+How could we know that we would get to know Delta, Utah very well?

 Finding the airport is no problem at all.
 It lies in the middle of a huge valley, flat as a board, checkered with fields, but surrounded by high mountains.
 Just two thousand feet above ground we can see our destination for miles.
 The field is completely deserted, the owner of the local crop duster business doubles as the local FBO and we call him to come back from town to help us with food for 08L.
 We hitch a ride with him into town and realize only then how lucky we were that this town actually has a hotel and that this hotel even has rooms for us.
 With the feeling of pride for getting here – Columbus could not have felt better – we go for Dinner and do not think too much of tomorrow’s flight.